 Safety-critical systems are all around us in the modern world, from autonomous cars to aerial systems.
-In recent years, Control Barrier Functions (CBFs) [1] have proven to be a versatile method for designing provably safe controllers for such systems, and have demonstrated strong performance in tasks such as safety-critical control and obstacle avoidance.
+In recent years, control barrier functions [1] have proven to be a versatile method for designing provably safe controllers for such systems, and have demonstrated strong performance in tasks such as safety-critical planning and obstacle avoidance.

-The ability to deploy vision-in-the-loop control in a safetycritical manner is extremely valuable.
+The ability to deploy vision-in-the-loop control in a safety-critical manner is extremely valuable.
 In aerial robotics, for instance, safe vision-based navigation is vital to applications such as construction-site surveying and search & rescue.

 Due to the complexity of vision-based data and the challenge of dealing with unstructured environments, performing safe and efficient vision-in-the-loop control remains an open challenge.
-To efficiently maintain safety for vision-in-theloop systems, we aim to formulate control barrier functions over depth data with minimal processing.
+To efficiently maintain safety for vision-in-the-loop systems, we aim to formulate control barrier functions over depth data with minimal processing.